-From 1 July 2018, taxpayers are as stated earlier obliged to provide within 24 hours invoice data for domestic transactions with a minimum VAT amount of HUF 100,000 (322 EUR).
+From 1 July 2018, taxpayers are as stated earlier obliged to provide immediately invoice data for domestic transactions with a minimum VAT amount of HUF 100,000 (322 EUR).

 The ERP system must be able to detect sales invoices meeting reporting requirements: the minimum VAT amount.
 To be able to comply with the requirements and provide the data on in time, a taxpayer needs to develop either tooling or purchase a solution.